gramineproject/contrib/Curated-Apps/workloads/pytorch/README.md

       docker run --net=host --device=/dev/sgx/enclave -it gsc-pytorch-encrypted
       ```

-   5. Follow the instructions [here](https://github.com/gramineproject/contrib/blob/master/Curated-Apps/workloads/pytorch/base_image_helper/README.md#retrieve-and-decrypt-results) to retrieve the results
+   5. Follow the instructions [here](https://github.com/gramineproject/contrib/blob/master/Curated-Apps/workloads/pytorch/base_image_helper/README.md#retrieve-and-decrypt-results) to retrieve the results.

 4. Or, to generate a custom confidential compute image based on a user-provided PyTorch image,
    execute the following to launch an interactive setup script: